 Investors who meet these requirements are typically also considered sophisticated, meaning they have sufficient knowledge and experience in financial and business matters to make them capable of evaluating the merits and risks of the prospective investment.

 When you sell property, you need to pay capital gains taxes on any money you make on the transaction.
 Depending on the amount of your equity, this tax payment can be hefty.
 Participating in a 1031 exchange can help you avoid this tax payment, but you only have 45 days to identify a replacement property.

 This route could help you to make the most of your property transactions.
 You want your investment wealth to continue paying dividends, and a 1031 exchange could be an option if you are looking to defer your capital gains taxes.
 Of course, you should speak to a tax professional to get more information on your unique situation before making your final decision.

-Join the Crowd Today to Get Help With These Scenarios
+Register Today to Get Help With These Scenarios

 This material does not constitute an offer to sell or a solicitation of an offer to buy any security.
 An offer can only be made by a prospectus that contains more complete information on risks, management fees and other expenses.
 This literature must be accompanied by, and read in conjunction with, a prospectus or private placement memorandum to fully understand the implications and risks of the offering of securities to which it relates.
 As with all investing, investing in private placements are speculative in nature and involve a degree of risk, including loss of your principal.
 Past performance is not necessarily indicative of future results and forward-looking statements and projections are not guaranteed to achieve the results described and your actual returns may vary significantly.
 Investments in private placements are illiquid in nature and there may be no secondary market or ability to sell the investment should the need for liquidity arise.
 This material should not be construed as tax advice and you should consult with your tax advisor as individual tax situations will vary.
 Securities offered through Capulent, LLC Member FINRA, SIPC.